woolweaven/web-scraping/README.md

 proxies work great as well.

     bot = telepot.Bot('BOT_TOKEN')
-speciefies your bot by taking your bot token generated earlier when you created a bot.
+specifies your bot by taking your bot token generated earlier when you created a bot.
-Bot token in in this synthax: 123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ.
+Bot token in in this syntax: 123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ.

     tr = TorRequest(password='BLANK')
 creates a tor request handler, unless you reconfigure tor, the password parameter